3rd-Eden/versions/README.md

 ####  REST API

 You can communicate with the server using a REST API.
 You can inspect items from the cache, see what keys are cached or flush the server.
-The possiblities are endless.
+The possibilities are endless.

 #### Metrics

 Everybody loves stats, thats why we are gathering metrics about the requests and the state of the server.
 These metrics can be accessed through the REST API.

+#### Client API

+Versions comes with a dedicated client that can communicate with it's REST API's or through Pub/Sub.

+#### Synchronisation

+Synchronises configuration and versions number between different connected consumers to ensure that they are all hitting the same cached version.

 #### Love